tengrommel/example/cookbook/readme.md

     }

 - Using the bytes and strings packages
+> The bytes and strings packages have a number of useful helpers to work with and convert the data from string to byte types, and vice versa.
 - Working with directories and files
 - Working with the CSV format
 - Working with temporary files